How to Setup a Git Server

 To git_server_ip:projectname.git

-To add a new collaborator, just copy its public SSH key to the “git” user’s ~/.ssh/authorized_keys file.
+To add a new collaborator, copy their public SSH key to the “git” user’s ~/.ssh/authorized_keys file, one key per line.

 You can use the same steps to create new repositories.
-It is important to note that the remote repository must exist before you add the git remote to your local repository.
+Remember that the bare repository must exist on the server before you add the git remote to your local repository.

 Conclusion